Developing Your “Birder’s Ear”

 Advances in personal optics aided visual bird ID.
 Birding skill moved from hearing to close scans for field marks.
 Binoculars and illustrated field guides made birding accessible.
 We birders have many precise terms for visually describing birds but have no common language to explain the bird song we hear.
 The skill of birding-by-ear (BBE) diminished.

-This presentation will provide a slice of insight into bird song vocalizations and a strategy for developing your birder’s ear skill.
-It is open to birders of all skill levels.
+This field trip is open to birders of all skill levels.
 Skilled birders are welcome to share their birding by ear learning experience.